Lecsó, Lečo, Letscho or Leczo is a savory Hungarian vegetable stew, whose base consists

 giving the dish a very cheerful look.

 Relatives of the lecsó are the Peperonata from Italy, and Ratatouille from Provence.

 - 2-3 tbsp paprika (add some cayenne pepper or New Mexican red chile powder if more horsepower is desired)

 - 2-3 lbs peppers (yellow, red, green), seeds and ribs removed, chopped

 - 2 cups tomatoes, pelled and chopped

-- 2 cups Wiener sausage, bratwurst or kielbasa, cut into 1/4-inch pieces
+- 2 cups Wiener or Debrecen sausage, or kielbasa, cut into 1/4-inch pieces

 - Salt and pepper -- to taste

 - Heat the lard in a large pot over medium-high flame.
-Olive oil can be substituted,
+Vegetable oil can be substituted,

 but the traditional way is lard.
 Add the onions and sauté until translucent